 - Establishing uni-directional workflow (i.e. one-way paths for movement within the lab)

-- If physical distancing cannot be maintained or predicted, wear a non-medical mask and minimize the time spent within 2m.
+- Wear a non-medical mask and minimize the time spent within 2m.
+Physical distancing must still be prioritized.
 Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 - Implement appropriate disinfection of equipment, and common surfaces.
 For example, using an appropriate disinfectant, wipe down the following at the beginning of use and before the end of use on a given day, or before its use by another individual:

 - Door handles

 - Implement appropriate hand hygiene practices, including regular handwashing for at least 20 seconds with soap and water or use of an alcohol-based hand sanitizer.
 At a minimum, hands should be washed upon entering the lab, upon doffing gloves, and before leaving the lab.

 - Ensure that fume hood verification and biosafety cabinet certifications are current, as applicable.

 - Ensure that you have an adequate supply of PPE to support your laboratory activities.